 - 1. Conference involving any combination of the following: student, teacher, parent, administrator, counselor, or other school personnel. - 2.
 Temporary removal of student from a specific class or activity. - 3.
 Permanent removal of student from a specific class or activity. - 4.
 Detention after school with one-day notice to parents.
 Detention Rules: - a.
 Detentions will be held twice a week on days designated by the administration at the beginning of the school year and held from 3:15 p.m.-4:15 p.m. - b.
 If assigned a detention, you will be expected to serve it at the assigned time or the detention will be doubled. - c.
 If a detention needs to be changed due to unforeseen reasons, you may change it one time and only if you have only one detention.
 If you are changing a detention, you must do this with the principal or designee prior to 2:15 p.m. on the day of the detention. - d.
-If a detention is missed after it has been doubled, you will be referred to the principal for assignment of Saturday School. - e.
-Missing Saturday School will result in doubling Saturday School, ISR or OSS. - f.
-You will bring enough material of an educational nature to keep you busy during the entire detention or the detention will not count and will be reassigned. - g.
+If a detention is missed the student will be assigned an ISR. - e.
+You will bring enough material of an educational nature to keep you busy during the

+- entire detention or the detention will not count and will be reassigned. - f.
 If you feel you have been unfairly treated by being assigned a detention, you must resolve this issue with the person who assigned the detention.
-This must happen before the assigned time of the detention. - h.
-Students must arrange for transportation from school premises immediately when detention ends. - If a scheduled detention is missed due to an excused absence or other good cause, the student must attend detention on the next day detention is held.
+This must happen before the assigned time of the detention. - g.
+Students must arrange for transportation from school premises immediately when detention ends. - h.
+If a scheduled detention is missed due to an excused absence or other good cause, the student must attend detention on the next day detention is held.
 No written notice will be given. - 5.
-Saturday School Procedures: - a.
-Students are to report prepared to study.
-They are to bring textbooks and school assignments with them. - b.
-Those not prepared to study will not be admitted and will be referred for further discipline.
-Saturday School begins promptly at 8:00 a.m. and ends at 12:00 noon.
-In some situations, the administration may also assign students to a 2-hr. session that runs from 8:00 a.m.-10:00 a.m.
-Late students will not be admitted and will be referred for

-- further discipline.
-Students will not be dismissed early for any reason other than a verified emergency. - c.
-Talking, sleeping, and eating are not permitted during Saturday School.
-Students must bring books and materials for study.
-Students guilty of misconduct will be dismissed from Saturday School and referred for further discipline. - d.
-In cases of illness, a parent must call 419-927-6222 or 419-927-6292 between 7:45 and 8:00 a.m. the morning of the assigned Saturday School. - e.
-Students who fail to attend an assigned Saturday School without an administrative excuse will be subject to further discipline.
-Students may request an alternative Saturday School date assignment for good cause.
-This request must be in writing and approved by the administration prior to the assigned date.
-A student's absence will not be excused after the fact.
-Working at home or Saturday employment is not an excused absence. - f.
-Transportation to and from Saturday School is the responsibility of the student or their parents. - g.
-Students will be permitted to use the restroom at the discretion of the Saturday School supervisor. - 6.
-In-School Reassignment - 7.
-Emergency removal - 8.
+In-School Reassignment - 6.
+Emergency removal - 7.
 Out-of-School Suspension - a.
 The length of suspension shall be up to the discretion of the administrator, but will not exceed ten (10) days. - b.
 The administrator will give the student intent to suspend notification, and will be provided an opportunity for an informal hearing to challenge the reason for the intended suspension and to explain his/her actions. - c.
 An attempt will be made to notify parents of suspended students by telephone if a suspension is issued. - d.
 Within one (1) school day of the suspension the Superintendent, principal, or other administrator will notify, by mail, the parents, guardians, or custodians of the student.
 The notice will include the reasons for the suspension and the right of the student, parent, guardian, or custodian to appeal to the Board or its designee; the right to be represented at the appeal; and the right to request the hearing be held in executive session if before the Board.
 The notice shall also specify that if the student, parent, guardian, or custodian intends to appeal the suspension to the Board or its designee, such notice of appeal shall be filed, in writing, with the Treasurer of the Board or the Superintendent within seven (7) calendar days after the date of the notice to suspend.
 If the offense is one for which the District may seek permanent exclusion, then the notice will contain that information. - e.
 Students suspended from school may not participate in, nor attend any school functions. - f.
 Students are allowed to complete work missed while in OSS, for up to 75% credit.
 It is the responsibility of the student to obtain and turn in the work missed.

-9. Expulsion
+8. Expulsion